yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 Some tweaks by the ‘hawk, and the Kong army is back in action.

 {{< imgs
-	"./dk.png| Quicksands no more!
+	"./dk.png| No more quicksands!
 (Donkey Kong Country: Tropical Freeze)"
   >}}

 yuzu's buffer cache is responsible for storing most forms of arbitrary data for the GPU to process.